-All master students need to have a supervisor employed by the Department of informatics at the University of Oslo (internal supervisor).
-The internal supervisor must, as a general rule, belong to a research group that is associated with your master's program.
+All master's students need to have a supervisor employed by the Department of informatics at the University of Oslo (internal supervisor).
+The internal supervisor must, as a general rule, belong to a research group that is associated with your master's programme.

 Find a Research Group affiliated with your programme